rocket0634/KTaNEBombModes/README.md

-This mod has been moved to Tweaks [Tweaks](https://github.com/samfun123/KTANE-Mods/tree/master/Tweaks) And if it isn't there yet, it'll be there eventually.
+This mod has been moved to [Tweaks](https://github.com/samfun123/KTANE-Mods/tree/master/Tweaks).
+And if it isn't there yet, it'll be there eventually.